 Advised one of the world’s largest lumber companies on environmental cleanups affecting several of its facilities, including closure of its wood treatment operations under complex U.S. environmental laws.

 Advised a formulator of wood treatment chemicals on the cleanup of such chemicals under U.S. EPA oversight, and on financial settlement of costs associated with such cleanup.

-Advised several companies respecting potential criminal liability under environmental laws.
+Advised and defended several companies respecting potential criminal liability under environmental laws.

 Advised numerous commercial developers in securing Brownfields agreements to facilitate property development.
 To date, advice has been provided on over 75 Brownfields agreements.

 Assisted a golf course developer in securing wetlands permits for a new golf course in the North Carolina mountains.
 Work included securing permits from federal and state authorities, litigating the terms of the permits with opponents of the project, and securing a settlement to the litigation.